Click here for Part Eight of The Lost Dutchman Mine

-By nearly every account, Jacob Waltz found his mine, rather than discovered it by prospecting.
+By nearly every account, Jacob Waltz found his mine rather than discovering it by prospecting.
 One of his most famous clues declares that no prospector would find it, as no prospector would think to look there.
 So, where did it come from?
-There are three main theories as to the mine’s origin, which we have already touched on, the Two Soldiers, Doc Thorne’s, and the Peralta’s Mines.
+There are three main stories that touch on the mine’s origin which we have already discussed, the Two Soldiers’, Doc Thorne’s, and the Peraltas’ mines.
 Could it be that all three stories describe the same mine?
 One path to that conclusion could be reached by investigating the Peralta family legend.

 While Dutch Hunters generally agree on the basic core of the Peralta legend, historians have maintained a different opinion.
-Most historians believe that there was no Mexican or Spanish mining in the Arizona Territory, north of the Gila River.
+Most historians believe that there was no Mexican or Spanish mining in the Arizona Territory north of the Gila River during the period in question.
 Further confusing the issue is the massive land fraud perpetrated by James Adison Reavis, in which he claimed to possess a Peralta Land grant that encompassed most of the Salt River Valley.
-During his shenanigans he literally invented an entire Peralta family legacy.
-Even the well-respected Sim’s Ely conflated Reavis’ Peraltas with those said to be responsible for prospecting the Superstitions.
-So, the question stands; did the Peraltas actually exist?
+During his shenanigans, he literally invented an entire Peralta family legacy.
+Even the well-respected Sims Ely conflated Reavis’ Peraltas with those said to be responsible for prospecting the Superstitions.
+So, the question stands, did the Peraltas actually exist?

 Modern efforts have at least proven, within reasonable doubt, that Pre-Anglo Spanish and Mexican mining occurred in the Superstitions.
-While not exactly proof of the Peraltas per se, the location of these sites is very encouraging for the legend.
+While not exactly proof of the Peraltas, per se, the location of these sites is very encouraging for veracity of the legend.
 In his research, Thomas Glover claims to have found proof that the Mammoth and Bulldog mines of Gold Field were Spanish mines that had been hidden, previous to their discovery.
-Other’s, notably Barry Storm, have claimed to have found empty Spanish mines throughout the Superstitions, though documentation is sketchy at best for most.
+Others, notably Barry Storm, claimed to have found empty Spanish mines throughout the Superstitions, though the documentation is sketchy, at best, for most.

-This still leaves us with a curious problem.
-How does Jacob Waltz fit into this?
-In the Holmes Manuscript, Waltz kills two Peralta peons he mistakes for Apaches and takes possession of the mine, later killing the two soldiers when they find the mine and even his own nephew when he wants to make the claim legitimate.
-In Sims Ely’s take, compiled from the Petrasches and Julia Thomas, Waltz was a nice guy who helped the Peralta patriarch in Mexico and was given the rights to work the mine.
-Both claim lineage to Peralta.
-But did Waltz even know about the Peraltas?
-All we have is contradictory second-hand information by sources that have been proven wrong or misleading on multiple points.
+This still leaves us with a curious problem, how does Jacob Waltz fit into this?
+In the Holmes Manuscript, Waltz kills two Peralta peons he mistakes for Apaches and takes possession of the mine, later killing the two soldiers when they find the mine, and even killing his own nephew when he wants to make the claim legitimate.
+In Ely’s take, compiled from the Petrasch family and Julia Thomas, Waltz was a nice guy who helped the Peralta patriarch in Mexico and was given the rights to work the mine.
+Both accounts claim lineage to the Peraltas, but did Waltz even know about them?
+All we have is contradictory, second-hand information from sources that have been proven to be wrong or misleading on multiple points.

 Which brings me back to Adolf Ruth.
-He may have heard the rumors of the Lost Dutchman Mine, but he came to Arizona by independently sourced information, with a specific location in mind.
-Was the Peralta story a known part of Dutchman lore at the time or, did Ruth introduce it?
-If the later is true, then we can eliminate the friendly version of Waltz, where he and his partner meet Peralta in Mexico.
+He may have heard the rumors of the Lost Dutchman Mine, but he came to Arizona via independently sourced information with a specific location in mind.
+Was the Peralta story a known part of Dutchman lore at the time, or did Ruth introduce it?
+If the latter is true, then we can eliminate the friendly version of Waltz, where he and his partner met Peralta in Mexico.
 This makes the Holmes narrative a little more intriguing.
-If the mine is as hard to find and in as rough country as he claimed, it’s more likely that he came across someone working it, than just stumbled upon it.
+If the mine is as hard to find and in as rough country as he claimed, it’s more than likely that Waltz came across someone working it rather than just stumbling upon it.
 Following this path, it’s not a massive leap to believe Waltz would kill to take possession of the mine.
 This would also explain the secrecy and why he never filed a claim on it.